 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling, Triple/Quad Cabins

-Plying the remote waterways of Lynn Canal or Chatham Strait, your captain sets the course for adventure today!
+Lynn Canal or Chatham Strait, your captain makes the call.
 Either choice, go with the flow.
-The guides help you gear up, and lead your adventure along the rocky outcroppings.
-By kayak or paddle board, take in the size of this wilderness.
+The water is fine.
+The guides help you gear up, and lead your adventure along rocky outcroppings.
+Take in the size of this wilderness by kayak or stand up paddleboard.
 Bald eagles dot the tree tops.
 Harbor seals bob up and under.
 Pods of orcas—the largest in the dolphin family—skim along the water’s surface.

 Nearly to the Pacific Ocean, Icy Strait is remote and wild.
 The plan?
 Whales and marine mammals.
 Spouts and fin slaps are certain giveaways.
 More rollicking sea lions and birds.
 But don’t forget to look straight down.
 Porpoises and dolphins may hitch a ride on the bow wave.
 And don’t worry about missing any wildlife; it’s a favorite mission of the crew to point out any creatures they spot.
 Make a break for it and head for a quiet pocket along the rugged coastline.
 A different sort of wild than the open strait, muskeg leads to forest bushwhacks.
 Skiff the shore and down along kelp-threaded channels.

-There’s an enigmatic feeling in these woods.
+There’s an eerie, enigmatic feeling in these woods.
 Morning fog catches like cotton balls on trees.
-The aptly named narrows squeezes to only 300 feet wide in one spot and a shallow 24 feet deep.
+The aptly named narrows squeezes to only 300-feet wide in one spot and a shallow 24-feet deep.
 The shorelines are close and it’s good territory for play.
 Skiff ashore and hike into the backcountry.
-Otters back float working to crack snacks resting on their bellies.
+Otters float on their backs while working to crack snacks resting on their bellies.
 Opening at Hoonah Sound, the squeeze is back on.
 Wind into Neva Strait.
-Watch the scenery change in the late fading light—from the hot tub of course.
+Watch the scenery change in the late fading light—from the hot tub, of course.

 Transfers and baggage handling between airport/vessel on embark/disembark days; shipboard accommodations; most spirits, wine, microbrews; non-alcoholic beverages; entry fees to national parks/preserves; kayaking; stand up paddleboarding; gear on loan (yoga mats and a limited supply of rubber boots); all meals onboard the ship.
 Subject to change without notice.